 You could argue that Kasteel Van Horst, a castle in Holsbeek, Belgium, is Europe’s oldest dance venue.
 Back in the 17th century, Flemish nobles went there looking for a night out.
 Some 400 years later, it became home to Horst, a small festival that combines modern club sounds with visual art, workshops, lectures and more.

 Changes are afoot at Reworks, Greece’s best-loved electronic music festival.
-It’s been extended from three days to five for the first time, and has announced Reworks Agora, a new programme of workshops, panels and talks.
+It’s been extended from three days to four and has announced Reworks Agora, a new programme of workshops, panels and talks.
 Held across a number of quirky Thessaloniki venues (including the labyrinth-like Mylos multicultural complex), Reworks has been a beacon of stability in the midst of Greece’s economic woes.

 Located between Tulum and Playa Del Carmen, Parque Dos Ojos is home to a vast underwater complex of caves aka “cenotes.”
 The water is bright blue and crystal clear, perfect for a quick dip in between performances at this year’s Comunité, a vegan, eco-friendly festival that’ll have the run of Parque Dos Ojos for its fourth edition.

 Each winter, Igloofest brings together thousands of electronic music fans to dance under the stars at Montreal’s Old Port.
 Bringing together icy decor and steel structures, powerful architectural projections and programs featuring the best local and international DJs, it’s certainly one-of-a-kind.
 Not to mention their winter fashion competition “Iglooswag”.